d-mcalpin/speakeasy/README.md

 ## Future Features

-### Sort By Ratings
+### Ratings on Products Page
-Boardgame Empire allows customers to review and rate boardgames.
-However, there are not enough ratings at this point in time for the ability to sort by rating to be particularly useful.
-It is planned to enable this functionality in the future, adding another sort option to a fairly extensive list that currently includes: by min or max number of players, by playtime, by age suitability, by price, and alphabetically.

-### Rate Reviews
-As reviews are user-generated, they may differ drastically in terms of how helpful they are to others.
-There is currently no functionality to highlight reviews that a customer found helpful, and this is something that we aim to implement in the future.
+I would like to add each product's star rating to the product card on the products page however this would be outside the scope of this project.

 ### Multiple Wishlists
 For the most part, one wishlist should be sufficient for users.
 However, there may be cases in which customers would like to organise products into various wishlists.
-For example, if a customer would like a wishlist for present ideas or unique wishlists for different playgroups, we would like to provide them with this ability.
+For example, if a customer would like a wishlist for presgiftent ideas or unique wishlists for different occasions, I would like to provide them with this ability.

-### 404 Page
-We would like to create a fun and interactive 404 page, in case customers get lost, stumble upon a link that no longer exists, or go hunting in search of easter eggs.
-This would also help them find their way back to the homepage.

 ### Customer Service Chatbot
 Customers are invited to email if they have any queries or issues with their orders.
-In instances where customers have queries that could be dealt with quickly and in real-time, we would like to investigate the practicality of a chatbot.
-This, we believe, could improve the user experience and save them time as they would not have to partake in a back-and-forth email chain.
+In instances where customers have queries that could be dealt with quickly and in real-time, I would like to investigate the practicality of a chatbot.
+This could improve the user experience and save them time as they would not have to partake in a back-and-forth email chain.

 ## Information Architecture
 ### Database Choice
 While this project was in development, it utilised the SQLite3 database, but once deployed to Heroku, a PostgresSQL database was used.

 ### Schema Design
-Looking at the requirements of the project and the site that was planned, it was determined that five main models were required along with six subsidiary models.
+Looking at the requirements of the project and the site that was planned, it was determined that five main models were required.

 The main models are: Products, Profiles, Reviews, Orders, and Wishlists.
-Models that act to support and work in tandem with these included OrderLineItem, Mechanics (and MechanicOfProduct to act as a model to connect Products to Mechanics), Categories (and CategoryToProduct to act as a model to connect Products to Categories/Themes), and WishlistLineItem.
+Models that act to support and work in tandem with these included OrderLineItem, Categories, and WishlistLineItem.

 ![Database Schema]()